 After the Art Academy Carl worked at illustrating books, magazines and daily newspapers.
 He also spent several years in Paris where he tried to establish himself as an artist, but in spite of all his hard work he never achieved any success.

-The turning point came in 1882 when he moved to Grez, a Scandinavian artists’ colony outside Paris.
+The turning point came in 1882 when he moved to the Scandinavian artists’ colony in Grez-zur-Loing outside Paris.
 It was there he met his future wife Karin Bergöö and underwent an artistic transformation after abandoning his pretentious oil painting in favour of watercolours - a lucky move that would mean a lot for his artistic development.
-It was in Grez that he painted some of his most significant pictures.
+It was in Grez-zur-Loing that he painted some of his most significant pictures.

 Family life as a motif and source of inspiration

 Carl and Karin were married in 1883 and had eight children.
 Karin and the children quickly became Carl’s favourite models.

 In 1888 Karin’s father, Adolf Bergöö, gave them Lilla Hyttnäs, a small house in Sundborn.
 Lilla Hyttnäs became Carl och Karin’s mutual art project in which their artistic talents found expression in a very modern and personal architecture, colour scheme and interior design.